-- 1. Start the TREX admin tool [Page 95] on one of the future master name servers. - 2.
+- 1. Start the TREX administration tool [Page 100] on one of the future master name servers. - 2.
 Go to the Landscape Configuration window. - 3.
 Define a new landscape [Page 37]. - 4.
-Install TREX instances [Page 37] on the hosts you want to add to the lanscape. - 5.
-Add the hosts to the landscape [Page 38]. - 6.
-Define the roles of the hosts [Page 38]. - 7.
-Configure centralized data storage if required [Page 40]. - 8.
-Check and activate the configuration [Page 41].
+Add the remaining hosts [Page 38]. - 5.
+Define the roles of the hosts [Page 38]. - 6.
+Configure centralized data storage if required [Page 40]. - 7.
+Check and activate the configuration [Page 42].

 You have now defined the structure of a distributed system.
 You now have to configure the delta index and index replication.
-For more information, see Delta Index and Index Replication Configuration [Page 56].
+For more information, see Delta Index and Index Replication Configuration [Page 58].

-E Defining a New Landscape
+Defining a New Landscape